Skip to main content

 • A relationship of Cardinality Many

-To Create or Update an object, the mutations will have the following properties.
+To Create, Update or Upsert an object, the mutations will have the following properties.

 • The input for the mutation must be provided inside data.